 Commercial and residential development create a risk of surface contamination through increased runoff from impervious surfaces due to the potential for pollution from roadways, parking lots and increased turbidity in surface water from increased flow.

+In 2023 wells in the planning area were discovered to contain levels of Per- and polyfluoroalkyl substances (PFAS) above permissible drinking water standards.
+PFAS are a group of chemicals known to cause certain adverse health impacts.
+LCVA worked with the County to provide educational materials to residents in the planning area and held monthly meetings to address various PFAS related topics.
+The County is currently in the process of conducting a study to identify the sources and spread of PFAS, which is set to be completed in August 2025.
+Once that study is complete the County and Community will need to consider the recommendations provided by that study, which are likely to include PFAS mitigation and continued monitoring of the water table to track to spread of PFAS.
+Currently it is recommended that all residents in the planning area test their wells for PFAS and/or obtain filtration systems that will remove PFAS from any water that is used for human consumption.

 Ordinance 2002-09 restricts certain land uses based on water quality protection; primarily those that pose a risk of spills and potential to contaminate surface and ground water systems such as gas stations, asphalt batch plants and asphalt production plants, large-scale mining, any warehouse which stores or transfers chemicals, large-scale agricultural operations which stockpile manure or have manure lagoons (e.g.: dairies, horse parks or stables, chicken farms), waste oil recycling, septic tank pumping waste disposal, grease trap waste disposal, large-scale chili processing plants, cheese processing plants, gasoline storage facilities or transfer stations, auto repair facilities, car washes, sludge disposal fields, mortuaries, and slaughter houses.

 Treated Effluent Management Plan: In 1998, the City of Santa Fe adopted the Treated Effluent Management Plan which provided an allocation formula for the 11,000 acre-feet of water that the city projected the WWTP to produce annually.
 Actual annual effluent production has fallen far below initial projection and the allocation formula has required adjustment.
 The average volume of effluent discharge from the Santa Fe City waste treatment plant was 3.64 million gallons per day for 2009 and 2010.
 Volumes were higher from November through March, averaging 4.59 million gallons per day.
 Volumes were lower from April through October, averaging 2.96 million gallons per day.
 June volumes were lowest overall, averaging 2.52 million gallons.
 Records for effluent discharge are kept at the City’s waste treatment facility headquarters, currently at 73 Paseo Rael, Santa Fe, NM 87507.
 In 2013 the City of Santa Fe created the Reclaimed Wastewater Resource Plan (RWRP), which replaces the 1998 Treated Effluent Management Plan (TEMP).